Au Pairs have to take care of certain duties and responsibilities. All of these should be made clear in the contract between you and the host family.

 - arrange and take your host children to play dates with other children or take them to other appointments and activities

 - depending on your host family's needs and your working hours, you might need to dress your host children in the morning (/help them to get dressed) or help them to get ready for bed in the evening

 - you might also need to bath your host children

 Au Pair should help out with minor household duties, which include:

 - emptying the dishwasher

-- if the Au Pair has an own bathroom, s/he is also responsible for keeping that clean
+- if the au pair has an own bathroom, s/he is also responsible for keeping it clean

 What Au Pairs should NOT do

-- Au Pair should not be responsible for cleaning private areas of the house, such as the host parents' bedroom
+- They should not be responsible for cleaning private areas of the house, such as the host parents' bedroom

-- Au Pair should only take care of his/her host children and is not responsible for looking after children of the Host Family's relatives, friends, neighbors etc. If your host child has a play date with a friend, make sure that the friend's parents are okay with you looking after their children instead of your host children's parents
+- The au pair should only take care of his/her host children and is not responsible for looking after children of friends, neighbors etc. If your host kid has a play date with a friend, make sure that the friend's parents are okay with you looking after their children instead of your host children's parents.